Clorith/wordpress-simple-customizer/readme.txt

 == Description ==

-The plugin will (in theory) allow any user to modify the look of any theme to their own desire.
+Personalise your own website, no matter what theme and what customization options are added by the themes creator.

-When active, the plugin will add a new section to your Customize screen entitled Simple Customize, containing input fields for various elements needed to display a new customize option to the user.
+When active, the plugin will add a new section to your Customize screen entitled Simple Customize, containing input fields for various elements needed to display a new customize option.

-The unique feature that makes this plugin so universally accessible is the "Find element" button.
-Once clicked it will trigger on any element you click in the preview window, auto-populating the fields to add customization* as best it can.
-Some basic knowledge of CSS is desirable, in order to ensure that the CSS selector is correct.
-Given that it iterates through the entire DOM to create the selector, you might want to modify it to something less specific or more specific.
+You can easily find what you wish to customize by using the *Find element* button, which will let you point and click in the preview window to find what you are looking for.
+Although no prior knowledge of CSS or HTML is required to use the plugin, basic understanding of CSS will definitely help you make the most out of this plugin, an in turn your own site.

-Once you are happy with everything in the options, "Add element" to have your customize option implemented.
-The CSS will be loaded before any other CSS, so assuming the theme doesn't have any !important flats on its styling, it will be prioritized.
+Once you are happy with everything in the options, use the *Add element* button to have your customize option implemented.
+The CSS will be queued up in such a manner that it will try to be the dominant rule, so assuming the theme doesn't have any [!important](http://stackoverflow.com/questions/3706819/what-are-the-implications-of-using-important-in-css) flags on its styling, your own styling will appear.

-Of course, should you wish to manually implement or remove a customize option, you can use the handy Simple Customize options page!

-Caution: this plugin is still experimental to say the least, so use at your own discretion.
-Stylings can be undone by deleting them, or by disabling the plugin altogether.
+You are also able to implement 3rd party fonts using the plugins own options page, where you may add manual styling alternatives, as well as create categories for grouping your own styles.

+All customizations are theme-specific, this means if you ever change your theme, you will get a clean slate to work off when customizing it.
+Of course, should you ever revert back to your old theme, your previous custom styling will still be there.

+**Note:** You should always be cautious of modifying other peoples work, respect the time and dedication put forth by your themes author.

 == Installation ==